Creating A Stem And Leaf Plot

 There are several variations of stem and leaf plots that can be used to display data in different ways.
 Here are a few examples:

 • Split Stems: When dealing with data that is clustered around certain values, you can split the stems to get a better view of the distribution.
-For example, you could split each stem into two, with the first stem holding leaves 0-4 and the second stem holding leaves 5-9.
+Here's one way to look at it: you could split each stem into two, with the first stem holding leaves 0-4 and the second stem holding leaves 5-9.

 • Back-to-Back Stem and Leaf Plots: These are used to compare two related datasets.
 The stems are placed in the middle, with the leaves for one dataset extending to the left and the leaves for the other dataset extending to the right.

 • Decimal Stems and Leaves: When dealing with data that includes decimal values, you can adjust the stems and leaves accordingly.
-For example, if you have the data value 3.25, you could use 3 as the stem and 25 as the leaf.
+To give you an idea, if you have the data value 3.25, you could use 3 as the stem and 25 as the leaf.

 Example 1: Creating a Stem and Leaf Plot for Ages